Elinor Florence, Author

 The passengers composed themselves for the night aboard the SS Caribou, shown here in this colour postcard from the Maritime History Archives.

-The Caribou was a respected veteran herself.
+The SS Caribou was a respected veteran herself.
 Built in Holland in 1925, she was the subject of this Newfoundland stamp, advertising a nine-hour crossing between Canada and Newfoundland.

-The ferry had an experienced captain, James Taverner, shown here looking over the rail with a pipe in his hand.
+The SS Caribou had an experienced captain, James Taverner, shown here standing at the rail.
 In the Newfoundland tradition, two of his sons also worked the ferry line, Stanley Taverner as First Mate and Harold Taverner as Third Mate.

 Little did the passengers or crew know that somewhere in the coastal waters, a German submarine, U-69, was lurking.
 It had come out of the St. Lawrence River and surfaced in the darkness, searching for targets.